 Direct participating contracts issued by the Company are contracts with direct participation features where the Company holds the pool of underlying assets.
-These contracts are accounted for under VFA measurement model.
+These contracts are accounted for under Variable Fee Approach ("VFA") measurement model.
+For all other insurance contracts issued by the Company are without direct participation features and accounts for these groups of contracts under the Building Block Approach ("BBA") measurement model.

 The Company also enters into reinsurance contracts to cede insurance risks arising from the life insurance contracts it underwrites.
-Contracts held by the Company under which it transfers significant insurance risk related to insurance contracts are classified as reinsurance contracts.
+Contracts held by the Company under which it transfers significant insurance risk related to insurance contracts to are classified as reinsurance contracts.
+Reinsurance contract held can never be classified as direct participating contracts.
+Hence, measurement under BBA is applied.

-(n) Insurance and reinsurance contracts accounting treatment
+(I) Insurance and reinsurance contracts accounting treatment